Global Initiatives in Military Non-Proliferation: Safeguarding Security

 Furthermore, UNODA collaborates closely with other international organizations, such as the International Atomic Energy Agency (IAEA) and the Organization for the Prohibition of Chemical Weapons (OPCW), to ensure comprehensive oversight and verification of disarmament efforts.
 By promoting transparency and accountability in arms control measures, UNODA plays a vital role in advancing the global agenda for a safer and more secure world, free from the threats posed by the proliferation of military technologies.

-See also Unveiling Cutting-Edge Military Technology Innovations
+See also Exploring Military Technology Transfer: Implications and Innovations

 International Atomic Energy Agency (IAEA)